 Reports on the wood's natural rot resistance vary, from moderately resistant to resistant.
 It would appear rot resistance can be explained, at least in part, by tree growth rates, with slow-growing trees producing wood with a higher rot resistance than fast-growing trees.
-Growth rates in tropical trees is strongly influenced by moisture, with tree growth rates usually much slower in low rainfall areas than in high rainfall areas.
+Growth rates in tropical trees is strongly influenced by moisture, with growth rates usually much slower in low than high rainfall areas.

 The heartwood is an attractive reddish-brown and logs, when available, are sawn into planks used for interior joinery, millwork and for making fine furniture and cabinets.
 Large free-form tabletops are sometimes shaped from cross-cut slabs taken from the massive trunk.

 Selected roundwood lengths are sliced for decorative veneer or are carved into bowls and other woodcraft items.
 Wood from slow-growing trees tends to have low shrinkage, allowing carvings and other woodwork to be done using the green wood, which can then be dried with minimal to no cracking or splitting.

 It is a common tree in tropical pastures, where it serves as a shade tree for livestock and to provide supplement feed during the dry season, by way of its seedpods.

 The mature seedpods are relied upon, particularly in the time between the end of the dry season and after the first rains, before there is sufficient grass to support grazing.
-During this time, they fall to the ground in large numbers where they are eagerly browsed by cattle and other livestock.
+During this time, the seedpods fall to the ground in large numbers where they are eagerly browsed by cattle and other livestock.
 They are made palatable by thin layers of a sweet, molasses-like substance in their shell and have a crude protein content of between 13% and 18% of their dry weight.